 Freight shipping transit times

 That said, shipping freight takes a long time, especially if you’re travelling from a far-flung location.
-If you’re moving from the UK, you could get your hands on your belongings within a week or so, while shipping from the US could take a few weeks.
+If you’re moving from the UK, you could get your hands on your belongings within a week or so; on the other hand, shipping from the US could take a few weeks.

 Container ships: How the process works